department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/spouses.md

 <div class="va-introtext">

-To get a VA direct or VA-backed home loan as the surviving spouse of a Veteran, you’ll need a certificate of eligibility (COE) to show your lender that you qualify for this benefit.
+To get a VA direct or VA-backed home loan as the surviving spouse of a Veteran, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit.
 Find out if you can get a COE.
 Keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.

 </div>